Issue No: | 1 |

 Indications that FGM may be about to take place soon

-It is believed that FGM happens to British girls in the UK as well as overseas (often in the family’s country of origin).
-Girls of school age who are subjected to FGM overseas are thought to be taken abroad at the start of the school holidays, particularly in the summer holidays, in order for there to be sufficient time for her to recover before returning to her studies.
+It is believed that FGM happens to girls in the UK as well as overseas (often in the family’s country of origin).
+Girls of school age who are subjected to FGM overseas are thought to be taken abroad at the start of the school holidays, particularly in the summer holidays, for there to be sufficient time for her to recover before returning to her studies.

 There can also be clearer signs when FGM is imminent: